Pfzoz/django-learn/notes.md

 ### Views

 Are python functions/actions that take http responses as arguments and also returns http responses, such as HTML documents.
 For an instance, returning HttpResponse with a string will write directly into the web page's html.

+*urls.py* holds the paths for the urls, and in the apps it is possible to specify the view that will manipulate the HttpResponse of such urls.
+On the main urls.py created you can specify apps' urls by adding include("app_urls_path")

 ### Templates

-Are HTML or other-like structures that can be loaded by Django.
+Are HTML or alike structures that can be loaded by Django.
 The templates .html files are located in the templates folder in the specific app.

 ### Models